-The first is related to the experiment participation described above related to the lab report assignments.
+The first is related to the experiment participation described above that will contribute to the lab report assignments.
 There are 6 experiments to participate in throughout the term with each experiment participation worth 0.5%.
 In order to receive the full 3% participation, you will need to participate in at 5 of 6 experiments (2.5% rounded up).